 The most elaborate sections deal with key figures and actors of the 1960s, namely Dennis Hopper,

 Sam Peckinpah, Jack Nicholson and Monte Hellman.
-While the genre’s themes of gritty realism, working-class life, and existential disillusionment already were echoed in British and European cinema through movements like British New Wave, social realism, Italian Neorealism, and parts of the French New Wave before; this American movement explored similar grounds, but added genuine American authenticity, disillusionment, (rural) poverty and countercultural influences.
+While the genre’s themes of dry realism, working-class life, and existential disillusionment already were echoed in British and European cinema through movements like British New Wave, social realism, Italian Neorealism, and parts of the French New Wave before; this American movement explored similar grounds, but added genuine American authenticity, disillusionment, (rural) poverty and countercultural influences.
 Sam Peckinpah is regarded as the most convincing director by Stanfield, as his “Alfredo Garcia” and “Pat Garrett and Billy the Kid” exemplify the core of “dirty realism” with their unflinching portrayal of violence, moral ambiguity, and the decay of traditional American ideals.
 His work is praised for its raw emotional intensity and ability to confront the darker aspects of human nature, particularly through characters who are disillusioned, flawed, and often doomed to failure.
 And his films embody the spirit of the era, where the myth of the American hero is deconstructed, and authenticity is found in survival and violence exclusively.
 As the overall theme of the book, apart from excellent movie conclusions and a stunning journey into 1970s film esthetics, is the idea of failure in both film and (then contemporary) culture.
 Peckinpah’s “Alfredo Garcia” serves as a central metaphor of expectations, failure, alternative approaches, and repeated failure.

 Stanfield also mentions an interesting parallel to the visceral qualities of the period films and the broader notion of “guts” in cinema and music during the 1970s.
 He references Stax Records‘ (Memphis) 1973 promotional campaign, which highlighted the authenticity of its products, specifically its rawness and emotional honesty.
 Peckinpah’s films are linked to this visceral quality, being as “uncompromising, unyielding, uncensored,” much like the music of Stax Records.
 This focus highlights the elemental, physical, and authentic contrasts to what was seen as a more commercial or artificial approach in the entertainment industry.
 As the “dirty real” productions were not mainstream cinema at all.